One-to-1/SQL-Database-for-Attendance-System-Python/README.md

 # Record a check-in for today
 attendance = attendance_service.record_check_in(
-    identity_id=1,  # Employee ID from the identity table check_in_time=datetime.now()
+    identity_id=1,  # Student ID from the identity table check_in_time=datetime.now()
 )